anshu0810/TechCommGroup14/Group14_v1.A3.md

 *Created by Group 14*

 ## Description
-This is a restAPI that basically giving sports information in Winnipeg.
-It's everything you need to know for enjoying sports matches in Winnipeg such as match line up, date, and location.
+- **Manitoba sports event API**
+-This is a restful API which is used to people for giving information about sports match that going on in Winnipeg.
+It gives the information about the team that you are looking for, roster, and also line up of the match.

 ## Parameters
 **teamName** (String) The name of the team